 Being a former diplomat, Rudd’s survey of the grotesque consequences is even deeper than Pierce.
 Sectarian violence between the Shia majority and Sunni minority was unleashed; Christians, having co-habited with Muslims for some 1,300 years were, were brutally expelled; Iraq was pushed into Iran’s orbit while Iraq duly imploded, becoming the base for regional terrorist influences.

 The apologist’s tactic in these instances is one tried in history.
 We were sincere in inflicting our butcheries; we were solemn in making our errors of judgment.
 We only did what was appropriate at the time.
-Even if those weapons of mass destruction had never turned up, Saddam Hussein was vicious, a sadist, murderer and torturer.
+Even if those weapons of mass destruction had never turned up, Saddam Hussein was vicious murderer and torturer.
 Never mind those who knew better.

 For John Howard, it was a case of making a decision on “available evidence” from Australian intelligence agencies at the time tying the Saddam regime with those ultimately elusive weapons of mass destruction.
 Howard duly “concluded that Iraq had weapons of mass destruction” and insisted that Rudd place himself in “the shoes of the government at the time”.